I am a GP.

 I started writing this blog in September 2017 as a result of being ‘broken;’ things felt overwhelming and chaotic yet empty.
 I was finding it difficult to talk, but easy to write.
 My first piece, ‘The Other Side’, has been widely shared and has now been read over 40,000 times; apparently it resonates with others.

-Since then, I have continued to chart my journey and have had wonderful feedback from others; doctors feeling the same, other people with mental health struggles and relatives and friends of those who suffer.
+I continued to chart my journey and have had wonderful feedback from others; doctors feeling the same, other people with mental health struggles and relatives and friends of those who suffer.
 I am told I have put into words what others find hard to express and that it is helping to open up communication about the taboo subject of mental health; which, it seems, is particularly perceived as such in doctors.

 I have also created ‘Glos.
 Medics Meet’; a monthly meeting for local doctors to meet together for peer support.

 I am gradually developing the site more widely; other aspects of ‘GP and Humanity.’
 I intend it to be a resource for anyone who has an interest in the subject matter.
 This will be through sharing links to established medical resources, non-medical information and obviously my blogs which are, of course, my own subjective thoughts and should only be viewed as such.
+My personal ‘journey’ is now kept more private for varying reasons but there are many things I feel I still would like to write about.

 My personal motto that I’ve carried for many years: